Paul Schoenfield

-Paul Schoenfield (24 January 1947 – 29 April 2024), also spelled Paul Schoenfeld or Pinchas Schoenfeld, was a classical composer and pianist known for combining popular, folk, and classical music forms.
-He was born in Detroit, Michigan and died in Jerusalem, Israel.
+Paul Schoenfield (24 January 1947 – 29 April 2024), also spelled Paul Schoenfeld or Pinchas Schoenfeld, was an American classical composer and pianist known for combining popular, folk, and classical music forms.

+Life

+He was born in Detroit, Michigan, and died in Jerusalem, Israel.

 He began to take piano lessons at the age of six, and wrote his first composition a year later.
 In 1966 he appeared with Leonard Bernstein on one of the New York Philharmonic Young People’s Concerts and made his Town Hall recital debut while still in his teens.
 Among his teachers were Julius Chajes, Ozan Marsh and Rudolf Serkin.
 He held a B.A. degree from Carnegie-Mellon University and a Doctor of Music Arts degree from the University of Arizona.

-Musical and Educational career
+Musical and educational career

 Schoenfield was for many years an active concert pianist, performing as a soloist and with chamber groups including Music from Marlboro.
 With violinist Sergiu Luca he recorded the complete violin and piano works of Béla Bartók.
 He gave the premiere of his own piano concerto Four Parables with the Toledo Symphony in 1983.
 Jeffrey Kahane recorded the work in 1994 with John Nelson and the New World Symphony.
 Critic Raymond Tuttle called the CD: "Some of the most life-affirming new music I've heard in a long time", while he characterized Four Parables as "wild silliness in the face of existential dread."

 One of Schoenfield's most frequently performed and recorded works is his piano trio Café Music, which was commissioned by the Saint Paul Chamber Orchestra (SPCO) and inspired by Schoenfeld's turn as house pianist at Murray's steakhouse in Minneapolis, Minnesota.
 It premiered under the title Divertimento at an SPCO chamber concert on January 25, 1987 with violinist Leslie Shank, cellist Joshua Koestenbaum, and Schoenfeld at the piano.

 In 1994, the same year he was awarded the Cleveland Arts Prize, an evening of Schoenfield's pieces was presented at Reinberger Hall by violinist Lev Polyakin and other members of the Cleveland Orchestra with the composer at the piano.
 Cleveland Orchestra principal violist Robert Vernon gave the world premiere of Schoenfield's viola concerto in 1998, and made the premiere recording, released on Naxos Records in the same year.
 Andreas Boyde gave the European premiere of Four Parables in 1998 with the Dresdner Sinfoniker and Jonathan Nott, a live performance which was issued on the Athene Records label in 1999.
 In 2008 the work was released on Black Box Classics with Andrew Russo and the Prague Philharmonia led by JoAnn Falletta.
 Also on the CD Russo plays Four Souvenirs with violinist James Ehnes and the piano trio Café Music with Ehnes and cellist Edward Arron.